kbengine/kbengine/kbe/src/lib/python/Doc/library/socketserver.rst

    $ python ThreadedTCPServer.py
    Server loop running in thread: Thread-1
-   Received: b"Thread-2: b'Hello World 1'"
+   Received: Thread-2: Hello World 1
-   Received: b"Thread-3: b'Hello World 2'"
+   Received: Thread-3: Hello World 2
-   Received: b"Thread-4: b'Hello World 3'"
+   Received: Thread-4: Hello World 3

 The :class:`ForkingMixIn` class is used in the same way, except that the server